 Read the Country Risk Quarterly interactive guide for valuable insights on rapidly changing global markets, new opportunities and the latest political and economic risks that could affect your business.

-Sri Lanka's proximity to other lucrative markets in South Asia provides a major economic advantage and incentive for foreign investors.
-Combined with its low tariff open trade regime, Sri Lanka has become a trading and trans-shipment hub for the region.
-While the country stands to benefit from these advantages, bureaucracy, nepotism and a lack of transparency threaten full growth potential.
-Canada and Sri Lanka enjoy strong bilateral relations based upon shared participation in the Commonwealth.
+Sri Lanka’s proximity to other lucrative markets in South Asia provides a major economic advantage and incentive for foreign investors.
+Combined with its low-tariff, open trade regime, Sri Lanka has become a trading and transshipment hub for the region.
+While the country stands to benefit from these advantages, bureaucracy, nepotism and a lack of transparency threaten its full-growth potential.
+Canada and Sri Lanka enjoy strong bilateral relations based on shared participation in the Commonwealth.
 Canadian companies doing business in Sri Lanka are advised to appoint a local representative or agent to help navigate the market.
-Depending on the level of investment the Board of Investment of Sri Lanka (BOI) may be able to offer investors tax incentives and holidays.
+The Trade Commissioner Service (TCS) is also a good resource for Canadian businesses looking for information and intelligence on doing business in Sri Lanka.